inno-devops-labs/F23-core-course-labs/app_kotlin-native/KOTLIN_NATIVE.md

 ## Ktor as a Server Framework
 Unfortunately, Kotlin Native is not so popular thing to use, so Ktor with CIO engine is the only actively-maintained server framework

+## Tests
+Test framework is provided by Kotlin Multiplatform standard library.
+No need to reinvent bycicle.
+There is essential test for one and only incorrect case.